 This is usually a difficult subject to negotiate during a divorce.
 Emotions are running high, and people are not always thinking logically or rationally.
 As a result, you and your family may be pushed towards one outcome that is not in the best interest of the family.
 Sometimes it can be better to think about this subject before the marriage even begins.

-Subjects that are not overly exciting such as mortgage payments, taxes, deaths, and insurance should also be accounted for within a prenuptial agreement.
-Again, these are not necessarily the most attention-grabbing subjects but they are important to your case nonetheless.
+Subjects that are not overly exciting, such as mortgage payments, taxes, deaths, and insurance, should also be accounted for within a prenuptial agreement.
+Again, these are not necessarily the most attention-grabbing subjects, but they are important to your case nonetheless.
 You will have to determine responsibility for these subjects eventually.
-However, if you can attend to them before the marriage even begins that would be for the best.
+However, if you can attend to them before the marriage even begins, that would be for the best.
 It is easy to overlook these subjects during a divorce.

 Helping you and your spouse to communicate better with one another

 One of the ways that the attorneys with the Law Office of Bryan Fagan frame the negotiation of a prenuptial agreement is to prepare for marriage.
 By this, we mean that negotiating a prenuptial agreement can be a method of premarital counseling.
-While negotiating a prenuptial agreement you and your fiancé are forced to disclose information to each other that you otherwise might ordinarily be hesitant to share.
+While negotiating a prenuptial agreement, you and your fiancé are forced to disclose information to each other that you otherwise might ordinarily be hesitant to share.
 In doing this, you allow yourself to ask questions and gain a better insight into the other person.

 For many spouses, sharing information about your past or even disclosing personal financial information can be a challenge.
 Many of us did not spend our childhoods in situations where we were observing these types of discussions at home.
 As a result, it can be difficult for us to develop those skills as adults.
-However, by negotiating a prenuptial agreement you are forced to discuss sensitive topics that might otherwise be difficult.
+However, by negotiating a prenuptial agreement, you are forced to discuss sensitive topics that might otherwise be difficult.
 These sensitive topics are sometimes the type that can derail a marriage from its early stages.
 By choosing to talk about them before the marriage you can get that difficult discussion out of the way.

-If you are curious about premarital agreements but do not know where to start the attorneys with the Law Office of Bryan Fagan are here to help.
+If you are curious about premarital agreements but do not know where to start, the attorneys with the Law Office of Bryan Fagan are here to help.
 We offer free-of-charge consultations to people just like you who have questions about important areas of their lives.
 A prenuptial agreement can be an important yet difficult-to-negotiate phase of a relationship.
 However, the benefits of a prenuptial agreement can be significant.
 Talk with one of our attorneys today about how to broach this subject with your fiancé.

 Deciding how debt will be handled in your marriage

 Debt is one of those subjects that is easy to overlook in the context of a divorce.
 There are so many competing interests in a divorce that debt hardly rises to the top of relevant issues.
-However, the reality is that as modern Americans most of us have an ample amount of debt to our names.
-Many of us have mortgage payments on homes that come due each month no matter our circumstances.
+However, the reality is that as modern Americans, most of us have an ample amount of debt to our names.
+Many of us have mortgage payments on homes that come due each month, no matter our circumstances.
 Credit card bills, store credit cards, student loans, and car loans.
 The list goes on and on.
 Dividing this debt is crucial to a divorce.
 For some people, the amount of debt you have is greater than your property owned.

 Depending upon your age, you and/or your spouse may enter your marriage with a considerable amount of debt.
 Suppose that this is your second or third marriage.
 Much of your debt may be from one of those prior relationships.
 To better protect your fiancé, you may want to account for your debt in a premarital relationship.
 This will give each of you peace of mind as you enter a life together as husband and wife.

-One thing to keep in mind is that your responsibility to pay debt wherever your name is listed no matter the results of the divorce.
-For instance, if alone or a credit card has your name on it that creditor still looks for you to pay that bill no matter what the results of your divorce are.
+One thing to keep in mind is that your responsibility to pay debt wherever your name is listed, no matter the results of the divorce.
+For instance, if alone or a credit card has your name on it, that creditor still looks for you to pay that bill, no matter what the results of your divorce are.
 You would not be able to send a copy of your divorce decree to a credit card company.
 That creditor will look for you to pay the bill regardless of what your marital status is or is not.
 Keep this in mind if you eventually have to negotiate a divorce in the future.

 Minimizing the costs associated with the divorce

 Divorce costs are highly dependent upon how long your case lasts.
-The shorter your divorce cases the less expensive it tends to be.
+The shorter your divorce cases, the less expensive it tends to be.
 You can arrange for a less time-consuming and ultimately less expensive divorce by negotiating a successful premarital property agreement.
 The money used to pay for a divorce comes out of both of your pockets.
 Why not spend a fraction of the cost negotiating a prenuptial agreement rather than attending to the costs while married?
 This can save you time and money in the future.

 Determining the future outcome for your small business

-one of the concerns for small business owners as they attend to a divorce is being able to maintain the business despite the problems with their marriage.
+One of the concerns for small business owners as they attend to a divorce is being able to maintain the business despite the problems with their marriage.
 If you own a small business, then you have questions to answer in terms of how the business will be handled in the divorce case.
 Much of this discussion revolves around whether your spouse played a role in the creation of the business.
 Was the business started during your marriage?
 Almost certainly, then, a portion of the business is community property.

 Another added element to consider is the role that your spouse played in running the business.
-Many times espouse only contributes community property to the creation of your business.
+Many times, a spouse only contributes community property to the creation of your business.
 However, in other situations, your spouse may have played a major role in running the operations of the business daily.
 How do you all envision the operation of the business in the years moving forward?
 Does your spouse want to remain on as part of the business?
 Do you want to remain as part of the business?
 These are questions that you can contemplate more easily during your engagement.

 How are businesses treated in a divorce?

 Let’s suppose that you and your fiancé do not negotiate a prenuptial agreement.
 Instead, you decide to leave the matter to your divorce attorneys and yourselves for later.
 However, you and your spouse end up getting divorced in the process is not pleasant.
 Here is an example of how a small business may be treated during a typical divorce case.
 First, the business will need to be viewed in terms of Community property.
-Is the business part of the community estate or is it more properly classified as separate property?
+Is the business part of the community estate, or is it more properly classified as separate property?
 Depending upon when the business started, the length of your marriage, and the money that was used to fund the business it may properly fall into either category.

 For the sake of argument, let’s consider that the business was community property.
 In this case, it would need to be divided in some way during the divorce.
 One option would be to buy your spouse out of their share of the business.
 This can be done by paying your spouse in cash if you have that amount of money available.
 A payout for overtime is also possible.
-This looks like you agreeing to a lump sum payment now and then a payment overtime of the remaining sums of money.
-Or, payment and equity in the home or even investments is another possibility for your family.
+This looks like you agreeing to a lump sum payment now and then a payment over time of the remaining sums of money.
+Or, payment and equity in the home or even investments are another possibility for your family.
 Creativity is key if you’re paying your spouse to no longer be part of the business.

 Methods of valuing a small business